What are the world's best Christmas markets?

 With the Franciscan Basilica providing a backdrop for the 50 stalls, this is the perfect place to pick up stocking fillers and treats without the unerring sense of dread that accompanies the average shopping street in the run up to December 25.

-For added yuletide vibe, it's good to head to Piazza del Dumo for the nativity scene and Christmas tree, which is lit up on December 8, as part of the Feast of the Immaculate Conception.
+For added yuletide vibe, it's good to head to Piazza del Duomo for the nativity scene and Christmas tree, which is lit up on December 8, as part of the Feast of the Immaculate Conception.

 What makes it special:

-Although this is every inch an Italian event, there's a distinct German air to proceedings too.
+Although this is every inch an Italian event, there's a distinct German air to the proceedings too.
 Keep an eye out for gingerbread and strudel.

 Krakow, Poland